retargetly/sdk-ios/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up for running on your local machine for development and testing purposes.

 After a git clone, open 'Retargetly.xcodeproj' file to explore the project.